- DTP Success Team

 Development of civilization and urban societies.

-As the Neolithic period progressed, humans began to develop more complex civilizations and urban societies.
+As the Neolithic period progressed, humans developed more complex civilizations and urban societies.

-This process culminated in the development of writing systems, which allowed for the recorded history that we have today.
+This process culminated in the development of writing systems, allowing for the recorded history we have today.

 Material culture is all the physical things people use daily.